vanjoe/ORCA/README.md

 Bit 0 is set to 1 if the instruction cache is enabled, bit 1 if the data cache is enabled.

+### `DCACHE_WRITEBACK`

+Data cache write policy.
+Set to 0 for write-through and 1 for write-back.
+Write-through immediately puts all writes onto the DC bus and does not allocate on write misses.
+Write-back writes dirty cache lines back on eviction (conflict, IFENCE, or FLUSH/INVALIDATE) and allocates on write misses.

 ### `(ICACHE/DCACHE)_LINE_SIZE`